suttacentral/bilara-data/README.md

 This repository contains the published and unpublished translations, root texts and other data from the Bilara translation app.

-The **published** branch is the main branch and contains finished translations and other texts which can consiered to be proofed.
+The **published** branch is the main branch and contains finished translations and other texts which can considered to be proofed.
 In software terms it can be considered to be "stable".

 The **unpublished** branch contains translations which are still in progress.